mineraleee/TugasTantanganStima_13523107/README.md

 - mask = 5 (binary: 0101) → cities 0 and 2 visited
 - mask = 15 (binary: 1111) → all cities visited

+Each subproblem dp(pos, mask) represents the minimum cost to start at city pos having already visited the cities indicated by mask.
+The algorithm tries all possible next cities that haven’t been visited yet and picks the path with the lowest total cost.

+Memoization (@memo) stores the results of subproblems so they don’t have to be recomputed, greatly improving efficiency.

+Once all calculations are done, the optimal path is reconstructed by following the best next city choices stored in the memo.

 ## How to Use
 Run the main program to access the interactive menu:
 1. Solve TSP (manual input) - Enter your own distance matrix